Jorub/jorub/README.md

 ## News

 Open to research, scientific software, and environmental data science opportunities in Germany, particularly in hydrology, climate analytics, environmental modeling, and reproducible scientific computing.
+I am also interested in applying reproducible R-based data science, statistical validation, and uncertainty-aware analysis to real-world decision contexts beyond environmental research.

 ## Research and Publications